sagemath/trac_to_gh/Issue 8495.md

 }
 ```

-Changing assignee from was to flawrence.
+Changing assignee from @williamstein to flawrence.